 A wall-mounted shower unit embedded with multiple or few jets and are also available with thermostat controls.

-these are extendable in length.
-The unique screw action at the end of the buffer creates fixes the rod by suction mechanism into the wall which results in a simple and a hassle free installation.
+These are extendable in length.
+The unique screw action at the end of the buffer fixes the rod by suction mechanism into the wall which results in a simple and a hassle free installation.

-stands for Thermostatic Mixing Valves, these apart from blending hot and cold water shut the appliance at 43 degree Celsius as a preventive measure against scalding.
+Stands for Thermostatic Mixing Valves, apart from blending hot and cold water shut the appliance at 43 degree Celsius as a preventive measure against scalding.
 A certification known as TMV2—for domestic environments.

-plays a pivotal role in central heating and providing hot water for domestic use eliminating the need for a water cistern to store hot as well a separate feed tank for cold water by providing instant heating.
+Plays a pivotal role in central heating and providing hot water for domestic use, eliminating the need for a water cistern to store hot as well as a separate feed tank for cold water by providing instant heating.

 A bathtub made from acrylic sheet which is subsequently insulated with Glass Reinforced Polyester for added toughness.

-Used for leveling, especially in case of bathtubs and when they are installed this accessory is imperative.
+Used for levelling, especially in case of bathtubs and when they are installed this accessory is imperative.

 A layer of material applied to the surface of a ceramic-ware or glass panels to restrict or prevent the growth and breeding of germs, bacteria and other microorganisms.

-Specially designed baths that fit in a corner that features a bowed front and two identical sides.
+A Corner Bath is specially designed bath that fits in a corner that features a bowed front and two identical sides.

 This design is intended for corner installation with one side longer than the other, this unevenness gives it the offset character.

-Glass Reinforced Polyester are sheets made of fiber glass affixed underneath acrylic baths to add additional endurance capacity and sturdiness.
+Glass Reinforced Polyester are sheets made of fibre glass affixed underneath acrylic baths to add additional endurance capacity and sturdiness.

-a thin glass-like water-resistant coating made of an amalgam containing vitreous substance to protect ceramic ware from scratches and staining.
+A thin glass-like water-resistant coating made of an amalgam containing a vitreous substance to protect ceramic ware from scratches and staining.

-these are holes drilled to fit taps, the number of holes depend on the set configuration which may call from a single hole to even three tap-hole requirements.
+These are holes drilled to fit taps, the number of holes depends on the set configuration, which may call from a single hole to even three tap-hole requirements.